|

 Mixing alcohol with any kind of stimulant (caffeine, cocaine, Adderall) counteracts the sedative effects of alcohol.
 In other words, you won’t feel as drunk after drinking a bottle of wine if you consume an energy drink with the wine.
 Consequently, you may think you can keep drinking alcohol since you don’t feel intoxicated.
 One bottle can lead to two bottles, then a shot of whiskey, and so on.

-The danger for suffering alcohol poisoning is real when you mix alcohol with energy drinks or energy shots.
+The danger of suffering alcohol poisoning is real when you mix alcohol with energy drinks or energy shots.
 Contrary to belief, caffeine does not accelerate the process of the liver metabolizing alcohol.
 Nor will an energy drink help a person “sober up” after getting drunk.
 Their blood alcohol level will be the same (if not higher) after consuming alcohol with energy drinks.

 The U.S. Centers for Disease Control (CDC) provides some startling statistics about mixing alcohol with energy drinks: